Hollande seen winning parliament while UMP could implode

 Defence Minister Gerard Longuet, who cut his political teeth with the extreme-right, drew furious rebukes from UMP grandees this week after telling a far-right weekly that Le Pen was now an "interlocutor".
 The row was a foretaste of the mayhem that might erupt after a Sarkozy defeat.

-"If Sarkozy loses, the parliamentary elections will be a chainsaw massacre for the UMP," said Jean-Yves Camus, a political scientist specialised in the National Front.
+"If Sarkozy loses, the parliamentary elections will be a chainsaw massacre for the UMP," said Jean-Yves Camus, a political scientist specialized in the National Front.

 Le Pen has said her candidates will stay in the race wherever possible "to make the system implode".
 She envisages a "recomposition" of the right around her own party, while some centrists dream of rebuilding a powerful bloc inside or on the ashes of the UMP.